TheRenegadeCoder/sample-programs/archive/f/f-star/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in F\*:

+- Extension: .fst
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.fst

-The following list shares details about what we're using to test all Sample Programs in F\*.
+The following list shares details about what we're using to test all Sample Programs in F\*:

 - Docker Image: rzuckerm/f-star
 - Docker Tag: 2022.01.15-1